chenggyf/chenggyf.github.io/_portfolio/mHealth.md

 The POP test was combined with a concurrent think-aloud protocol, as we requested participants to speak their inner-monologue as those thoughts occurred.
 The resulting qualitative data was combined with simple quantitative results and personal heuristic evaluations to provide design recommendations for the following iteration.

 #### Results
 The results from this testing resulted in several concrete recommendations for our next iteration, particularly in regard to the more novel interface designs.
-All participants were successfully able to find a provider using the text search method (see Design), yet 43% of participants had trouble searching for a provider using the photo tool.
+All participants were successfully able to find a provider using the text search method (see 1)Text search), yet 43% of participants had trouble searching for a provider using the photo tool.
 In particular, the labeling of “Photo Recognition” proved confusing, with one participant suggesting that it implied facial recognition.
 However, most users successfully intuited its function after viewing the interface.
-On the information selection interface, the preset wheel (see Design) and one of the custom settings (see Design) both relied on a swipe functionality.
+On the information selection interface, the preset wheel (see 4)Preset wheel) and one of the custom settings (see 3)Custom B) both relied on a swipe functionality.
 However, without a cue as to the required action both UIs were ineffective for 43% of users, largely due to a tendency towards clicking rather than swiping.
 The Emergency Room sharing option, labeled as “ER” on the preset screen, was problematic for 57% of participants.
 Analysis revealed two distinct problems: users did not notice the button, or did not interpret “ER” as emergency room.
 Finally, the time restriction feature saw a 29% failure rate.
 This was again due to users attempting to click rather than swipe, but in this specific instance we attribute the usability failure to the low fidelity of the year scroller; the feature we designed may have not closely resembled the scrolling feature intended.

 ### Iteration 2
 #### Design